 (1) For the purposes of Annual Validation, ERCOT is responsible for determining the Load Profile Type assignment for all Residential and Business Load factor Electric Service Identifiers (ESI IDs).

 (2) The following timeline shall be adhered to, unless otherwise approved by an appropriate Technical Advisory Committee (TAC) subcommittee.
-ERCOT shall utilize the historical usage and Demand data in its systems to derive usage time period values for each active and de-energized ESI ID for the time period specified in Appendix D, Profile Decision Tree.
+ERCOT shall utilize the historical usage and Demand data in its systems to derive usage time period values for each active and de-energized ESI ID for the time period specified in Section 20, Profile Decision Tree.

 (a) Business Load Profile Group Timeline

-(i) ERCOT shall determine the Load Profile Type for the Load Profile ID for each active and de-energized ESI ID based on the current Profile Decision Tree in Appendix D. ERCOT shall provide the TDSPs with a list of Business Load factor ESI IDs containing the current Load Profile Type and the recommended Load Profile Type for those ESI IDs where ERCOT recommends a change in Load Profile Type assignment.
+(i) ERCOT shall determine the Load Profile Type for the Load Profile ID for each active and de-energized ESI ID based in Section 20.
+ERCOT shall provide the TDSPs with a list of Business Load factor ESI IDs containing the current Load Profile Type and the recommended Load Profile Type for those ESI IDs where ERCOT recommends a change in Load Profile Type assignment.
 An electronic copy of each list shall be delivered to each TDSP no later than March 30.

 (ii) For each ESI ID contained in the lists, the TDSPs shall review the recommended Load Profile Segment assignment and determine whether the recommended change is consistent with the TDSP tariffs, the applicable Retail Electric Provider (REP) billing requirements, and whether the ESI ID is active or de-energized.
 The TDSP shall then send finalized lists of ESI IDs back to ERCOT no later than April 10.
 The finalized lists shall indicate all revisions determined to be necessary by the TDSP.